Building Confidence

 Summary: (To include basic study design, measures, results, and notable limitations)

-Parents and children were randomly assigned to one of two treatment groups: family-focused cognitive behavioral therapy (the Building Confidence Program) or traditional child-focused CBT with minimal family involvement for children with anxiety disorders.
-The Building Confidence Program group received parent communication training.
-Measures used included the Anxiety Disorders Interview Schedule (ADIS-CP), Clinical Global Impressions Improvement Scale (CGI), and the Multidimensional Anxiety Scale for Children (MASC).
-Follow-up assessments occurred in the middle of treatment for self-report and parent-report measures only, and at posttreatment for all measures.
-Results indicated that parent reports and independent evaluator ratings suggest that, when compared with an individual child-focused treatment, Building Confidence Program produced greater symptom reduction and improved functioning at posttreatment.
-Limitations included the lack of post-intervention follow-up.
+The purpose of the study was to compare a family-focused cognitive behavioral therapy (CBT), the Building Confidence Program with traditional child-focused CBT with minimal family involvement for children with anxiety disorders.
+Participants were randomly assigned to one of two treatment groups: the Building Confidence Program or traditional child-focused CBT with minimal family involvement for children with anxiety disorders.
+Measures utilized include the Anxiety Disorders Interview Schedule (ADIS-CP), Clinical Global Impressions Improvement Scale (CGI), and the Multidimensional Anxiety Scale for Children (MASC).
+Results indicate that compared with child-focused CBT, the Building Confidence Program was associated with greater improvement on independent evaluators’ ratings and parent reports of child anxiety but not children’s self-reports at posttreatment.
+Limitations include the small sample size and lack of post-intervention follow-up.

 Length of controlled postintervention follow-up: None.